Skip to main content

 Soil Moisture Anomaly Detection Indicators

-SMADI is a workflow designed to compute climate normals and detect anomalies for satellite soil moisture data, with a primary focus on ASCAT surface soil moisture (SSM) products.
-The climatology, or climate normals, is computed to establish the distribution of SSM for each period and location.
-Subsequently, anomalies are computed accordingly.
+SMADI is a comprehensive workflow designed to compute climate normals and detect anomalies in satellite soil moisture data.
+The primary focus is on ASCAT surface soil moisture (SSM) products.
+By establishing the distribution of SSM for each period and location, SMADI computes climatology, or climate normals, and subsequently identifies anomalies.

 The core objective of SMADI is to leverage these anomaly indicators to identify and highlight extreme events such as droughts and floods, providing valuable insights for environmental monitoring and management.
-Additionally, SMADI is applicable to various meteorological variables.
+Furthermore, the methods used apply to other meteorological variables, such as precipitation, temperature, and more.

 Workflow Processing

-The package installation through pip, will enable a command-line entry point for calculating anomalies using one or more of the available methods across various dates.
-The command, named ‘run’, is designed to compute indices for gridded NetCDF datasets.
+The package installation through pip will enable a command-line entry point for calculating anomalies using one or more of the available methods across various dates.
+The command, named ‘smadi_run’, is designed to compute indices for the ASCAT gridded NetCDF datasets.
 This Python entry point is intended to be executed through a bash shell command:

 For more information about the positional and optional arguments of this command, run: